dhall-lang/dhall-lang/standard/semantics.md

 If the union argument is any other type of expression (including a variable) then that is a type error.

-A constrcutor field can only be selected from a union if it is present:
+A constructor field can only be selected from a union if it is present:

     Γ ⊢ u : c   u ⇥ < x₀ : T₀ | x₁ : T₁ | xs… >